8 Things You Don’t Want In a Startup Partner

 Here’s an example, a heartbreaking one, of a failed partnership.
 Kathleen King owned a successful, growing bakery in Southampton, NY.
 Since her homegrown, own-recipe bakery was growing exponentially, she decided to partner up with two brothers.
 They split the business evenly, that’s 33.33% ownership for each.
 Bad call.
 The brothers ultimately teamed up and kicked King out of her own business.

-8. You don’t want a partner who agrees With everything you say.
+8. A partner who agrees with everything you say

 Of all the things listed in this article, this is the most dangerous.
 While it is really nice to work with someone who you can agree with, the danger here is you might start believing that you can do no wrong.
 Everything you do is deemed correct – since no one is contesting your ideas and actions.
 This is called confirmation bias.

 Another thing that falls in this category are the skills your prospect partner has.
 Don’t look for someone who has the exact same skills as you have.
 Look for a partner who can complement your skills.
 If you are good with content creation, find someone who is good at content marketing.
 If you can sell anything, find someone who can create great products.
 You get the idea.

 Conversely, you shouldn’t just agree on everything your partner says.
 The rule here is that if everyone in the room agrees on one thing, there needs to be at least one person who will play the devil’s advocate.